 Vacancies are advertised in a variety of publications including The Guardian, Community Care and Nursing Times.
 They are also listed on the websites of relevant professional bodies such as the British Association for Counselling and Psychotherapy (BACP).

 Some counsellors are successfully self-employed, although this is only possible if you have a good network of contacts for referrals.

-Counselling is not normally a first career choice, and many people enter the profession later in life.
+While it certainly doesn’t have to be the case, it is common to enter this profession later in life.
 Experience can be gained through direct approaches to employers, voluntary work, job shadowing and networking.

-That said, you can become a counsellor both with or without a degree.
+You can become a counsellor both with or without a degree.
 For graduates, it’s possible to enter the profession with a degree in any subject.
-A mature attitude and relevant experience is considered to be as important as degree subject you studied, although a psychology or social science degree can be advantageous.
+A mature attitude and relevant experience is considered to be as important as the degree subject you studied, although a psychology or social science degree can be advantageous.

 - Listening skills